 Repairs - Many cracked bats or bats with missing pieces are, at some point, repaired in one of two ways.
 There is professional repair and non-professional repair.
 When a crack is repaired professionally, most collectors cannot detect it.
-Unlike the sportscard market, professional repair is not frowned upon in the bat market because the issue of condition is not viewed in the same light.
+Professional repair is not frowned upon in the bat market.
 The crux of a professional model bat’s value is in the authenticity and/or the likelihood of use by the player.
 In fact, professional bat repair can really improve the eye appeal of a gamer.
 Non-professional repair such as batboy repair or collector repair may also be a factor.
 Batboys, in days past, were routinely instructed to repair player bats in the dugout by using nails.
 Many collectors feel that the presence of batboy repairs adds a vintage feel to the piece while others may not like the look.
 Collector repairs are, for the most part, accepted as long as the repair was not done in a reckless manner.

 Usage - The topic of bat usage inevitably comes down to personal taste.
 Collectors who prefer bats with heavy game use value the fact that the bat was in the player's hands for a long period of time.
 These collectors look for strong evidence of ball, seam, bat rack, and cleat marks along with unique player characteristics such as shaved or taped handles and grooving.
 Other collectors, who prefer light use, enjoy the eye-appeal that a virtually untouched bat offers.
 One important thing to keep in mind is that vintage bats do not show use as clearly as the modern bats do.
 This is due to the difference in wood type and quality.
 For example, the old hickory bats simply do not reveal wear like the modern white ash does.
 Again, it really comes down to personal taste but a clear showing of some use is essential.
 Remember that these are not baseball cards, they are supposed to have wear from game use.
 More use or evidence of specific player characteristics can help place the bat, in essence, into the player's hands.